seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 ### How to run script as non-root user inside Python Runner container

+Please deploy version 2.0.2 or later of Python Runner package.

-Suppose you want to run the script as the runner user in the container.
+Suppose you want to run scripts as the runner user in the container.

 First you need to determine the uid of the runner on the host using following command.